core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 Although it is normally optional for the server to include its Sender ID when replying to a request protected in pairwise mode, it is required in this case for allowing the client to retrieve the Recipient Context associated with the server originating the response.

-If a server is a member of a CoAP group, and it fails to successfully decrypt and verify an incoming Deterministic Request, then it is RECOMMENDED for that server to not reply with an error response, in case the server verifies that the Deterministic Request was sent to the CoAP group (e.g., to the associated IP multicast address) or in case the server is not able to verify that altogether.
+If a server is a member of a CoAP group, and it fails to successfully decrypt and verify an incoming Deterministic Request, then it is RECOMMENDED for that server to not reply with an error response, in the case that the server verifies that the Deterministic Request was sent to the CoAP group (e.g., to the associated IP multicast address) or in the case that the server is not able to verify that altogether.

 # Obtaining Information about the Deterministic Client {#sec-obtaining-info}